duke-mai/multi-level-guessing-game/README.md

   variable becomes True and ends the game.
 - If they are not equal, the user then makes another guess on the condition that they have not lost all chances and the game is still running.
-As always, the new guess is then evaluated again by the procedure InputValidation() to check for its validity.
+As always, the new guess is then evaluated again by the function validate_input() to check for its validity.

 When the user reaches their last chance and the game still runs, meaning that